CS 477: Advanced User Interfaces

 Course Stucture and Evaluation Methods

 Exams: There will be two exams during the semester.
-Whereas, programs allow you to develop and practice your programming skills and gain hands-on experience, exams allow you to explore the extent to which you understand the theory and principles that underlying these problems.
+Whereas programs allow you to develop and practice your programming skills and gain hands-on experience, exams allow you to explore the extent to which you understand the theory and principles that underlying these problems.
 This does not imply, however, that exams will not require you to read/write some code.

-Exam 2: Apr.
-21 (tentatively)
+Exam 2: April 26 (tentatively)

 Final Exam: Final Project Presentations.
 During final exam period in the regular classroom